“launched contactless ordering in 190 select theaters for social distancing efforts, generating 22K+ on go-live weekend”

 The onboarding section is the first screens users interact with when entering the workflow.
 It sets the tone for the rest of the experience.

-The menu levels or tiers are essential because they define the hierarchy of the menu.
+The menu levels and food tiers are essential because they define the hierarchy of the menu.
 Taxonomy is key.

 For MVP, the menu items’ images are not an option—the more streamlined the experience, the better.